tiffcrockett/README-Generator/README.md

 ## Description

 Developers often create open source projects on GitHub.
 It is important to have a quality README with information about the application so that other developers are more likely to contribute to the success of the project.
-This README Generator is a command-line application that simplifies the process for the developer utilizing prompts to gather the necessary information to produce a professional, comprehensive README and allows the developer to spend more time working on finishing the project and less time creating a good README.
+This README Generator is a command-line application that simplifies the process for the developer utilizing prompts to gather the necessary information to produce a professional, comprehensive README.
+Using the README Generator allows a developer to spend more time working on finishing the project and less time creating a good README.

-The application obtains information about the title, description, installation , usage, license, how others can contribute and how to test the application.
-Developer contact information is provided.
+The application obtains information about the title, description, installation , usage, license, how others can contribute, and how to test the application.
+Developer contact information is provided at the bottom of the page.
 And lastly, a Table of Contents links the reader to the corresponding area of the README.

 ## Application-Images